grahamstark/ScottishTaxBenefitModel.jl/docs/master-doc-adding-data-and-uprating.md

 Creates `candidates` files in `data/disability/`

 If the data has been created correctly, just running the script should create these files automatically.
+A data year dummy for the new year's data should be automatically added.

 ## 6. Adding new default parameters

+Most of the individual level tests are based on the system when I started, using the values hard-wired into

 ### 6.1 Direct Taxes